Integrating Bike-Ped Topics into University Transportation Courses

 We are still working on this year's agenda.
 To view the agenda from our most recent workshop, click the link below.

 Course Format: The course will be a combination of classroom instruction and field visits by bike and foot to Portland’s “living laboratory”.
 The bicycle tour will be about 8 miles with some mild elevation and done at a moderate pace.
 An option to purchase a daily bike rental is available upon registering for the workshop.
 If you want an extended bicycle rentail, you can reserve online at the PSU Bike Hub.

 Registration: The fee for this professional development course is $70.
 The fee includes morning coffee, snacks, lunch, and course materials.
 The fee does not include travel, lodging or other meals while in Portland.
 Visit our Accommodations page for more information about lodging options in the PSU-campus area.

-IBPI offers a generous travel scholarship of $500 per faculty member.
-Applications are reviewed on a rolling basis, up to a maximum of 15 recipients.
+IBPI offers a travel scholarship of $500 to faculty members or Ph.D. candidate students who are committed to attending the workshop.
+The scholarship is distributed as a lump-sum payment, which is disbursed after the completion of the workshop.
+Applications are reviewed on a rolling basis, up to a maximum of 15 recipients so we encourage you to apply early.
 You can submit your application by completing this online form.

-Who Should Attend: Participation is limited to 15 faculty members to allow for discussion and interaction among participants.
-Participants should be instructors teaching within an accredited planning or engineering program, with a focus on transportation.
+Who Should Attend: Participants should be instructors teaching within an accredited planning or engineering program, with a focus on transportation, or Ph.D. candidate students completing your degree program within 12 months of the workshop date and planning to teach transportation courses.
 We will follow up with participants to find out how they integrated the course information into their teaching.
-The course is also open to Ph.D. candidates.

 Continuing Education Credits: This two-day workshop is eligible for approximately 13 hours of training which equals to 13 CMs or 13 PDHs.
 IBPI applies to the AICP for Certification Maintenance credit for each course.
 We will provide an attendance certificate to those who document their professional development hours.